yoavram/curriculum-vitae/curriculum-vitae.md

 ## Publications

 *   Geffen, E., Hadany, L., **Ram, Y.**, and Gafny, S. Genetic diversity in edge populations: A complementary view. *Submitted*.
-*   **Ram, Y.** and Hadany, L. The probability of improvement in Fisher's geometric model - a probabilistic approach. *Submitted*.
+*   **Ram, Y.** and Hadany, L. (2014) The probability of improvement in Fisher's geometric model: a probabilistic approach. *Theoretical Population Biology, in print*.
 *   **Ram, Y.** and Hadany, L. (2014) Stress-induced mutagenesis and complex adaptation. *Proceeding of the Royal Society B*.
 281: 20141025.
 DOI: [10.1098/rspb.2014.1025](http://dx.doi.org/10.1098/rspb.2014.1025)
 *   Gueijman, A., Ayali, A., **Ram, Y.**, and Hadany, L. (2013) Dispersing away from bad environments: The evolution of fitness-associated dispersal (FAD) in homogeneous environments. *BMC Evol.
 Biol.*, 13:125.
 DOI: [10.1186/1471-2148-13-125](http://dx.doi.org/10.1186/1471-2148-13-125) (OA)
 *   **Ram, Y.** and Hadany, L. (2012) The evolution of stress-induced hypermutation in asexual populations. *Evolution*, 66: 2315-2328.
 DOI: [10.1111/j.1558-5646.2012.01576.x](http://dx.doi.org/10.1111/j.1558-5646.2012.01576.x)